JoeSz/Exopite-Simple-Options-Framework/README.md

 * exopite_sof_form_meta_after (unique)

 ### CHANGELOG

+= 20180911 - 2018-09-11 =
+* Multilang support for WPML, Polylang, WP Multilang and qTranslate-X
+* Major refactoring to meet WordPress standard
+* Option to save post meta as simple instad of array

 = 20180904 - 2018-09-04 =
 * Dashes in Filter and Action names to meet WordPress standars (thanks to raoabid GitHub)